Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 - One or more variables that are **unique identifiers**, sometimes called primary keys.
 These are variables that uniquely define rows in your dataset (i.e. help you identify duplicate rows), and they also allow you to link data that contain the same identifiers (for example link all student data).
 It is important to make sure these variables are consistently formatted across files (e.g., always character variables).
 - If you plan to link datasets across entities (e.g., link teachers to schools or students to teachers) then you will also need secondary unique identifiers in your dataset (also called foreign keys) that allow you to link across datasets.

-We will talk more about creating these identification variables in Chapter \@ref(track).
+We will talk more about creating these identification variables in Section \@ref(track-ids).

 **Column attributes**

 It is important to know that variables have the following attributes:

 1. Unique names (no variable name in a dataset can repeat).
-We will talk more about variable naming when we discuss style guides (see Chapter \@ref(style)).
+We will talk more about variable naming when we discuss style guides in Chapter \@ref(style).
 2. A measurement type (e.g., numeric, character, date) which can also be more narrowly defined as needed (e.g., continuous, categorical)
-3. Acceptable values (e.g., yes/no) or expected ranges (e.g., 1-25 or 2021-08-01 to 2021-12-15).
+3. Acceptable values (e.g., "yes"/"no") or expected ranges (e.g., *1-25* or *2021-08-01 to 2021-12-15*).
 Anything outside of those acceptable values or ranges is considered an error.
 4. Labels, descriptions of what the variable represents.
 This may be a label that you as the variable creator assigns (e.g., "Treatment condition") or they may be the actual wording of an item (e.g., "Do you enjoy pizza?").

 ### Rows